albertobraschi/locaweb-payment/README.markdown

 Locaweb Payment
 ===============

-Brazilian payment gateway [PagamentoCerto](http://www.pagamentocerto.com.br/) wrapper for Ruby On Rails.
+Ruby On Rails wrapper for the Brazilian payment gateway [PagamentoCerto](http://www.pagamentocerto.com.br/).

 This is a **WORKING IN PROGRESS** and many things can be changed.